A Real Life Whaling Scam

-“Is this Todd?
+“Is this Fred?
 Hi sweetheart, I have the five thousand dollars, I can send it to you immediately…”

 “NO!
 STOP!
 Redeposit the money immediately and don’t answer any further calls from unknown numbers, that wasn’t me and I’m not ‘in trouble in Europe’ or anywhere else.”

 With a simple phone call to me directly to confirm a request, my grandmother avoided being scammed for thousands of dollars.
 Of course she had already gone to the bank in a rush and taken the money out, but this one safeguard prevented what would have been a huge loss.

 We all know not to click-through to login links within emails purporting to “ensure your account is up to date” or “prevent your account from being locked out,” right?
 Right.
 But these standard phishing lures have recently given way to more insidious (and possibly far more costly) “whaling” emails.

 Whaling refers to a specific and targeted attack that abuses trust through the use of techniques including social engineering, email spoofing, and time-delimited requests.
 The process usually goes something like this:

 Attacker learns corporate structure via public org charts or social engineering